azsk/DevOpsKit-docs/04-Continous-Assurance/Readme.md

 ![05_RenewCertfromPortal](../Images/05_RenewCertfromPortal.png)
 ![06_RenewCertfromPortal](../Images/06_RenewCertfromPortal.png)

-4) After renewal of certificate you will be able to see that the expiration date gets extended.
+4) On successful renewal of certificate you will be able to see that the expiration date gets extended.

 ![07_RenewCertfromPortal](../Images/07_RenewCertfromPortal.png)